-1) Place the 2% milk in a pot and heat it over medium heat, stirring occasionally, until you start seeing some bubbles and the top is steaming noticeably, or until the temperature reaches 180 degrees F. If you have a thermometer, use it because it's easier, but if you don't have one, don't worry about it unless you are doing this as a science experiment for the kids.
-Yogurt is very forgiving, but the milk must be cooled sufficiently to not kill the bacteria added to the homemade yogurt from the commercial yogurt.
+1) Place the milk in a pot and heat it over medium heat, stirring occasionally, until you start seeing some bubbles and the top is steaming noticeably, or until the temperature reaches 180 degrees F. If you have a thermometer, use it because it's easier.
+If you don't have one, don't worry about it (unless this as a science experiment ).
+Yogurt is very forgiving, but the milk must be cooled sufficiently not to kill the bacteria added to the homemade yogurt from the commercial yogurt.
 The other temperatures used in these instructions are more flexible.
-The milk can go higher than 180 degrees F initially, but must be cooled to 115 degrees F before the plain yogurt can be added.
+The milk can go higher than 180 degrees F initially but must be cooled to 115 degrees F before the plain yogurt is added.

-3) Pour off the separated whey and cool in refrigerator.
+6) Pour off the separated whey and cool in the refrigerator.
 It will set up a little more during storage.
 I like strained or Greek yogurt, so I put a piece of cheesecloth over the top of my jar and screw on the lid ring.
-Then I turn it upside-down in a glass measuring cup or in a mug with a wide mouth and let it sit in the refrigerator for a few hours until the yogurt's consistency is to my liking.
-I then replace the cheese cloth with a lid and store the yogurt in the refrigerator.
+Then I turn it upside-down in a glass measuring cup or a mug with a wide mouth and let it sit in the refrigerator for a few hours until the yogurt's consistency is to my liking.
+I then replace the cheesecloth with a lid and store the yogurt in the refrigerator.

-4) Use this yogurt for savory foods instead of sour cream and mayo.
-It makes great Middle Eastern or Indian cucumber yogurt.
-If you want to make a sweet version, sweeten the yogurt with fruit, fruit juice-sweetened jam, raw honey (not for babies), pure maple syrup, nuts, and/or granola.
+7) Use this yogurt for savory foods instead of sour cream and mayo.
+It makes excellent Middle Eastern or Indian cucumber yogurt.
+If you want to make a sweet version, sweeten the yogurt with fruit, fruit juice-sweetened jam, raw honey (not for babies), pure maple syrup, nuts, and granola.
 Since you can control the sourness when you make homemade yogurt, you don't need to add as much sweetener as you do with plain purchased yogurt.
 Enjoy!